Skip to content

 Revolution Precrafted will build and supply 48 square meter townhouses called Revolution Alcove priced at an introductory price of R1.8 million; 60 square meter single attached units called Revolution Cocoon priced at R2.16 million; and 72 square meter origin squared units called Revolution Nest priced at R2.52 million.
 Meanwhile, the retail pop stores will be sold R6.2 million each.
 The development of the property is expected to start in 2018 and will be completed in phases.
 Development of the master planned community and the construction of the houses is expected to be completed over three years.

-READ Revolution Precrafted Bags Deal In Myanmar
+READ Revolution Precrafted Wins Contract In Japan

 No comment yet, add your voice below!